videojs/videojs-contrib-eme/README.md

 By default, videojs-contrib-eme is not able to decrypt any audio/video.
 In order to decrypt audio/video, a user must pass in methods that are specific to a source and its combination of key system and codec.
-These are provided via videojs-contrib-eme's options.
+These are provided via either videojs-contrib-eme's plugin options, or source options.

-The bare minium requirement is to provide the `keySystems` property with an object containing at least one key system that you will be using and an implementation of its required methods (or, if using the default FairPlay methods, only certificateUri and licenseUri).

-The `configurations` object contains audio and video sources mapped to their codecs.
-These are used to determine if the system supports that codec, and to create an appropriate `keySystemAccess` object.
-If left out, it is possible that the system will create a `keySystemAccess` object for the given key system, but will not be able to play the source due to the browser's inability to use that codec.

 ### FairPlay

-For FairPlay, only `keySystems` is used from the options passed into videojs-contrib-eme.
+For FairPlay, only `keySystems` is used from the options passed into videojs-contrib-eme, or provided as part of the source object.

 The required methods to provide are:
 * `getCertificate`